 Michael Parenti says, “The first premise of propaganda in the United States today is that it doesn’t exist, that there is no propaganda from the established media and from the government and that we have only ‘information.’
 Propaganda is something that other people do.“ If you say that there is propaganda in the U.S. you are immediately marginalized and categorized as a “kook” with “a personal axe to grind.”
 He says, “The most effective propaganda is that which relies on framing rather than falsehood.”
 Parenti illustrates his analysis with examples from mainstream media reporting on Nicaragua, Cuba, Guatemala, El Salvador, Panama and Afghanistan.
-Interview by David Barsamian.

-Michael Parenti is one of this country’s foremost independent political analysts.
+Michael Parenti is a leading independent political analyst and scholar.
 Cornel West calls him, “a towering prophetic voice.”
 He has taught at major colleges and universities in the U.S. and abroad.
-He is the author of numerous books including the classic Democracy for the Few, Power and the Powerless, The Face of Imperialism, and The Assassination of Julius Caesar.
+He is the author of numerous books including Democracy for the Few, Power and the Powerless, Superpatriotism, Against Empire, and The Assassination of Julius Caesar.